survivejs/webpack-book/manuscript/developing_with_webpack/03_configuring_hmr.md

 **Hot Module Replacement** (HMR) builds on top the WDS.
 It enables an interface that makes it possible to swap modules live.
 For example, *style-loader* can update your CSS without forcing a refresh.
 It is easy to perform HMR with CSS, as it doesn't contain any application state.

 HMR is possible with JavaScript too, but due to the state we have in our applications, it's harder.
 In the *Configuring Hot Module Replacement for React* appendix, we discuss how to set it up with React.
 You can use the same idea elsewhere as well.
+Vue and [vue-hot-reload-api](https://www.npmjs.com/package/vue-hot-reload-api) is a good example.

 We could use `webpack-dev-server --hot` to achieve this from the CLI. `--hot` enables the HMR portion from webpack through a specific plugin designed for this purpose and writes an entry pointing to a JavaScript file related to it.
 Another option is to go through webpack configuration as that provides more flexibility.